wsw70/note/README.md

 ## Managing notes

-Notes have the followog attributes:
+Notes have the following attributes:

 - a content (in files, you do not need to worry about that)
 - a serial number, which you access via `$<serial number>`